-%DEBUG-I-INITIAL, language is MACRO, module set to 'ORION' DBG>
+%DEBUG-I-INITIAL, Language:IMACRO, Module:ORION DBG>

 \$ RUN/NODEBUG ORION

 A program is compiled, linked, and run with the debugger.
 Subsequently, a RUN/NODEBUG command requests that the debugger, which is present in the image, not issue a prompt.
 If an error occurs while the image executes, the debugger can perform traceback and report on the error.